The Intent-Led Pipeline System for Tech Vendors

 Intent signal count

-How many showed high-intent behaviour: form fill, replied with a question, booked directly, asked for pricing?
-This is your real pipeline.
+What it is: How many showed high-intent behaviour (form fill, replied with question, asked for pricing)

 4